 If you’re interested in increasing your efficiency, transparency, and accountability in the community, you may be considering (or already in the process of) applying for public health accreditation.

 Acquiring accreditation is a long process that requires a significant amount of time and resources.
 You must complete the prerequisites, design your improvement strategy, fulfill documentation requirements, engage in site visits, and wait for a decision.
-Fulfilling documentation to prove your organization is meeting the standards of public health accreditation takes 12 months alone to complete.

 Read more to gain a better understanding of accreditation and how an online performance management system can be the key to accelerating the accreditation process…